isabella232/journeys.en/help/using/datasource/dsexternal.md

 The definition of the way the access token must be injected in the HTTP request of the action:

 * authorizationType: defines how the generated access token must be injected in the HTTP call for the action.
 The possible values are:
-    * bearer: indicates that the access token must be injected in the Authorization header, such as: Authorization: Bearer &lt;access token>
+    * bearer: indicates that the access token must be injected in the Authorization header, such as: Authorization: Bearer <access token>
     * header: indicates that the access token must be injected as a header, the header name defined by the property tokenTarget.
-For instance, if the tokenTarget is myHeader, the access token will be injected as a header as: myHeader: &lt;access token>
+For instance, if the tokenTarget is myHeader, the access token will be injected as a header as: myHeader: <access token>
     * queryParam: indicates that the access token must be injected as a queryParam, the query param name defined by the property tokenTarget.
-For instance, if the tokenTarget is myQueryParam, the URL of the action call will be: &lt;url>?myQueryParam=&lt;access token>
+For instance, if the tokenTarget is myQueryParam, the URL of the action call will be: <url>?myQueryParam=<access token>
     * tokenInResponse: indicates how to extract the access token from the authentication call.
 This property can be:
     * 'response': indicates that the HTTP response is the access token
     * a selector in a json (assuming that the response is a json, we don't support other formats such as XML).
-The format of this selector is "json://&lt;path to the access token property>".
+The format of this selector is "json://<path to the access token property>".
 For instance, if the response of the call is: { "access_token": "theToken", "timestamp": 12323445656 }, the tokenInResponse will be: 'json: //access_token'

     The format of this authentication is: